Consider yourself warned!

-For more information on the dangers of protein powders and other high protein foods, check out Ditch That Protein Powder.
+For more information on the dangers of protein powders and other high protein foods, check out the linked article.

 #2 Soy Milk

-I took a look at an unsweetened soy milk yesterday at the healthfood store and it had the ominous “natural flavors” in the ingredients list where artificial sweeteners typically lurk.
+I took a look at an unsweetened soy milk yesterday at the health food store and it had the ominous “natural flavors” in the ingredients list where artificial sweeteners typically lurk.
 For example, the artificial sweetener Neotame is permitted even in organic foods with no labeling required.
+(2)

 The most insidious aspect of soy milk is its devastating impact on the thyroid gland.
-Soy is one of the most goitrogenic (thyroid suppressing) foods on the planet and those who drink soy milk are at great risk of developing thyroid problems or even becoming hypothyroid.
+Soy is one of the most goitrogenic (thyroid suppressing) foods on the planet.
+Those who drink soy milk are at great risk of developing thyroid problems or even becoming hypothyroid.

 #3 Organic Canned Soups

 Canned soup even if organic is never a healthy food choice.
 Most organic soups are nothing but water, sodium, and MSG.
 Organic bouillon cubes are no better and the tetra packs of organic chicken or vegetable broth should be avoided as well.